PHARMACOTHERAPY PRINCIPLES AND PRACTICE CARE PLANS & CASES

 Tumor size of most breast cancers at diagnosis is usually small (less than 2 cm); and early-stage disease predominates in all racial and ethnic groups.
 However, African American women have proportionally more cases of advanced disease compared with white women.
 It has been suggested that reduced access to proper medical care, including breast cancer screening programs, as well as certain biological factors, contribute to late diagnoses.

 The etiology of breast cancer remains largely unknown though a number of factors have been associated with risk of developing the disease.
 Evidence also strongly suggests that breast cancer biology involves very complex interactions between sex hormones, genetic factors, environment, and lifestyle.
 The intrinsic and extrinsic components associated with the disease are discussed further.

 KEY CONCEPT Aside from gender, the variable most strongly associated with breast cancer is age as disease risk and incidence increase with age.
-One of the most frequently quoted breast cancer statistic is the probability that one in eight will develop the disease.
-However, a more ...
+One of the most frequently quoted breast cancer statistic is the probability that one in eight will develop ...